 Module.
-The default action in the Module screen allows the user to select a product for which required performance data has been pre-loaded into the SAM.
+The default action in the Module screen allows users to select a product withrequired performance data pre-loaded into SAM.
 Several CertainTeed Apollo modules and Dow DPS-XXX modules can be specified in this window.
-However, modeling options for the PV Module can be modified in SAM 2015.6.30; by selecting the dropdown menu that, by default, is set to “CEC Performance Model with Module Database” (at the top of this window).
-Other modeling options provide the flexibility needed to adequately model products from other manufacturers.
+However, modeling options for the PV Module can be modified in SAM 2015.6.30 by selecting the dropdown menu that is set to “CEC Performance Model with Module Database” (at the top of this window).
+Other modeling options provide flexibility to adequately model products from other manufacturers.

 Temperature Correction.
-The module screen includes a “Temperature Correction” window, in which one of two-cell temperature; models must be specified.
+The module screen includes a “Temperature Correction” window, in which one of two-cell temperature models must be specified.
 The “Nominal operating cell temperature (NOCT) method” should be selected, and within the “Nominal

 output cell temperature (NOCT) parameters” section, the “Mounting standoff” should be specified as “Building integrated.”
-The “Building integrated” option accounts for the fact that, by their nature, solar shingles are integrated into the buildings on which they are installed.
+The “Building integrated” option accounts for solar shingles integrated on buildings.

 Inverter.
 Inverter-specific information must be provided.
-Similarly to the functioning of the Module screen, an inverter can be selected from the Inverter CEC Database (default), or for inverters not in the CEC database, by specifying data from the manufacturer’s datasheet (Inverter Datasheet mode) or by specifying inverter efficiency at different loading rates (Inverter Part Load Curve mode), from which the inverter part load curve can be constructed.
+Similar to the Module screen, an inverter can be selected from the Inverter CEC Database (default).Inverters not in the CEC database should usedata from the manufacturer (Inverter Datasheet mode) or inverter efficiencies at different loading rates from inverter part load curves (Inverter Part Load Curve mode).
 Any of these methods is satisfactory.
-Note that the number of inverters can be specified on the following (Array) screen, but only one inverter type can be specified here, so when multiple inverters are used with systems modeled in SAM, they must be the same make and model.
+Note that the number of inverters can be specified on the following ‘Array’ screen, but only one inverter type can be specified here; so when multiple inverters are used with systems modeled in SAM, they must be the same make and model.

 System Design (Array).
 The following array-level information shall be provided: